Skip to content

 Radio City Music Hall opened in 1932 during the Great Depression, but radio ad spending was booming.
 The technology was real, yet RCA stock still crashed 97% from its peak.
 Crypto is following the same pattern, only faster.
 Here's what that history teaches us about watching Bitcoin today.

-The classic example from the radio era is RCA.
-A Stanford University Press excerpt describes RCA stock rising from $43 in 1926 to $568 in September 1929, then collapsing to $15 in 1932, and not recovering to 1929 levels until the 1960s.
-(Stanford University Press)
+The poster child for the radio era is RCA.
+RCA stock traded at $43 in 1926, zoomed to $568 in September 1929, then plummeted to $15 in 1932.
+It didn't reach 1929 levels again until the 1960s.

 The bubble and miscalculation side of the story also appears in crypto:

-• markets that never close
+• Markets that never close

 • The settlement and custody industries built around a digital bearer asset

-• a global asset that reacts instantly to distribution and narrative
+• A global asset that reacts instantly to distribution and narrative

+When information travels faster, snap judgments can be counterproductive.
+Stick to a repeatable process instead of opinions.
 Here is a weekly framework that works well in noisy markets:

-1. Start with the regime: Is Bitcoin trending or ranging on the daily chart?
+1. Start with the regime.
+Is Bitcoin trending or ranging on the daily chart?

-3. Check participation: look at 24h volume and liquidity conditions, not just the BTC price.
+3. Check participation.
+Look at 24h volume and liquidity conditions, not just the BTC price.

-4. Define invalidation: decide where you are wrong before you act.
+4. Define invalidation.
+Decide where you are wrong before you act.

 Radio brought people's attention together.
 Bitcoin brings value transfer together.